 Two women protested the bakery owners position.
 They stood in front of the bakery and gave away free cupcakes.
 Their signs read: "Tolerance is sweet." and "Don't hate, let them eat cake."
 One of the protestors, Rachel Oleson, said:

 We didn't have the time to grind through all 2,377 comments in the Huffington Post article.
-However, none of the comments that we did read commented on the obvious violation by the Sweet Cakes by Melissa bakery owners of the Ethic of Reciprocity.
-This is called the "Golden Rule" in Christianity, but all of the other major religions of the world have a similar rule of behavior.
+However, none of the many comments that we did read commented on the obvious violation by the Sweet Cakes by Melissa bakery owners of the Ethic of Reciprocity.
+This is called the "Golden Rule" in Christianity.
+All of the other major religions of the world have a similar rule of behavior.
 It says that one must treat other people -- store customers in this case -- as one would want to other people to treat them.
 Two biblical passages that quote the words of Yeshua of Nazareth (a.k.a.
-Jesus Christ) are:
+Jesus Christ) on the Golden Rule are: